-If you watch almost any show on television that involves a father these days, it’s common to see a dad who is portrayed as an idiot when it comes to his children and family.
-In real life, many men have been told straight up: You don’t really parent, you babysit.
+If you watch almost any show on television that involves a father these days, it’s common to see a dad portrayed as an idiot when it comes to his children and family.
+In real life, many people tell men straight up: You don’t really parent, you babysit.

 In an article for the Institute for Family Studies, Dr. William Jeynes, Harvard graduate and professor at California State University, Long Beach highlights his recent meta-analysis of 34 studies regarding the unique role fathers play in childrearing.
 He found statistically significant effects between good fathering and a number of outcomes for both boys and girls.

-Jeynes also found that father involvement or monitoring was associated with lower rates of delinquency and substance abuse among boys and girls.
+Jeynes also found that father involvement or monitoring led to lower rates of delinquency and substance abuse among boys and girls.
 That’s in addition to students performing better in school and having better attitudes while in school.

 According to Jeynes’ analysis, the importance of fathering is undeniable, and father involvement is greatly connected to family structure.
-He also asserts that father engagement is best facilitated in two-parent families, mainly because single-parent families tend to be headed by mothers.
+He also asserts that father engagement is best in two-parent families, mainly because mothers typically lead single-parent families.

-Jeynes also cites a 2015 article appearing in Education Next, indicating that children living in two-parent families consistently receive more schooling than those in single-parent families, with the gap increasing over time.
+Jeynes also cites a 2015 article appearing in Education Next.
+The piece indicates that children living in two-parent families consistently receive more schooling than those in single-parent families, with the gap increasing over time.

 Additionally, statistical analyses of nationwide data sets show that, on average, children raised by their biological parents in intact married families academically outperformed their counterparts who lived in cohabiting families and never-married, single-parent families.

-Coming from a two-parent, intact family helps kids experience high levels of mother and father engagement, although it does not guarantee that mothers and fathers will be involved.
+Coming from a two-parent, intact family helps kids experience high levels of mother and father engagement.
+It doesn’t guarantee that mothers and fathers will be involved, though.
 Nevertheless, the changing makeup in family structure in recent decades has ultimately made father involvement more difficult.

-Jeynes offers these thoughts based on his research outcomes: One of the most child-sensitive and family-sensitive actions one can take is to develop a greater appreciation of the value of fatherhood, and it is not only unwise to diminish the salience of fathers, it is mindless to do so.
+Jeynes offers these thoughts based on his research outcomes: One of the most child-sensitive and family-sensitive actions one can take is to develop a greater appreciation of the value of fatherhood, and it is not only unwise to diminish the salience of fathers, but it’s also mindless to do so.
 Moreover, it is blatantly unkind to America’s children to detract from a vital parental role for their future fulfillment.
 To be truly pro-child is to be pro-father.

 Don’t underestimate the role fathers play in raising children to be successful adults.
 If you want to model being pro-child and pro-father, here are some things you can do.

-If you’re a non-residential dad, visit with your children as often as possible.
+- Visit with your children as often as possible if you’re a non-residential dad,.
 Avoid making promises you can’t keep.
 You can also be very intentional about teaching them important life lessons.

-There is no denying that a healthy father positively impacts his child’s life, and that father absence dramatically affects a child’s ability to thrive throughout life.
+There’s no denying that a healthy father positively impacts his child’s life and that father absence dramatically affects a child’s ability to thrive throughout life.